IcarusWebservices/Icarus-Styleguide/php/README.md

     Visibility can be one of these terms: <br>
     `public` - This method or proporty can be accessed from anywhere within the code.<br>
     `private` - This method or proporty can only be accessed from within the class itself.<br>
-    `protected` - This method or proporty can only be access from within the class itself AND classes that inherit the class.<br>
+    `protected` - This method or proporty can only be access from within the class itself OR classes that inherit the class.<br>
     > Visibility helps with defining what can and cannot be accessed.
 It also works with Intellisense.

     ```php